MauricioAndrades/tern-install/readme.md

 `.tern-project` file in the root folder of the project you are working on.
 When ST3 loads a project folder it will create an express server instance that tern can load on.
 Loading `projects` is a good habit to get in.
-ST3 symbol scraping, completions etc depend on it.

 ###Plugins: